cloudfoundry-attic/warden/README.md

 ## Testing

-[warden-test-infrastructure](https://github.com/cloudfoundry/warden-test-infrastructure) provides a way to create a vagrant box and run warden tests.
+[warden-test-infrastructure](https://github.com/cloudfoundry/warden-test-infrastructure) provides a way to create a vagrant box.

 ```
 # Checkout the repos